 As mentioned before, management and monitoring in an ICU setting are essential with the availability of advanced hemodynamic interventions like transvenous pacers, intra-aortic balloon pump, or extracorporeal membrane oxygenation if it is necessary.

-Once stabilized, arrange for appropriate psychiatric evaluation and behavioral health consultation.
+Once stabilized, arrangement for appropriate psychiatric evaluation and behavioral health consultation may be appropriate.

 However initial presentation with bradycardia and hypotension should prompt consideration of a wide array of pharmacological agents including tricyclic antidepressants, digoxin, antiarrhythmic agents, clonidine, sedative-hypnotics, opiates, and organophosphates.